Aryan285git/Job-Portal-Web-App/README.md

-Job Portal Web App using MERN Stack and containerization using Docker.
+Job Portal Web App using MERN Stack and containerization using the Docker.